 It’s designed to provide perfect support for your back and spine without putting pressure on your hips.
-The unique design also allows optimal air flow so you don’t need to worry about sweat discomfort.
+The unique design also allows optimal airflow so you don’t need to worry about sweat discomfort.

-The Purple Simply cushion is made of a hyper-elastic polymer Smart-Comfort grid and the cover is machine-washable on a cold cycle with like colors.
+The Purple Simply cushion is made of a hyper-elastic polymer Smart-Comfort grid and the cover is machine-washable on a cold cycle with like colours.
 It should, however, be air-dried rather than being run through the dryer.

 This is one of the larger cushions on our list, coming in at 17.5″ long by 15.5″ wide, so if you have a wider frame it could be a great choice for you.

-However, it’s only a little over 1-inch thick, so if you also needed an added boost in the drivers seat, you may want to look elsewhere.
+However, it’s only a little over 1 inch thick, so if you also needed an added boost in the driver’s seat, you may want to look elsewhere.

 Pick #5: Dreamer Car Balanced Memory Foam Cushion – Best Budget Option

 - The high-density memory foam chair cushion provides added support and comfort for individuals who sit for extended periods, including office workers, gamers, and long-distance drivers.

 - The cushion contours to the shape of your body, distributing your weight evenly to prevent pressure points and providing support where you need it most, such as the lower back, tailbone, and hips.